jbellsey/redux-model-utils/README.md

 [redux-undo](https://github.com/omnidan/redux-undo) library.
 You must install this library yourself if you request undoable models.

-An undoable model will provide two new actions (`undo()` and `redo()`) and two observable properties (`undoLength` and `redoLength`, which track the size of the corresponding stacks).
+Setting the undoable trigger will provide your model with two new actions (`undo()` and `redo()`) and two observable properties (`undoLength` and `redoLength`, which track the size of the corresponding stacks).

-To install this functionality in your model, you must pass in a reference to the `redux-undo` plugin, and an optional configuration object.
-The configuration object is passed through to the plugin.
+To install this functionality in your model, you must pass in a reference to the `redux-undo` plugin.
+You can also (optionally) pass a configuration object, which is passed through to the plugin.

-When you request undoable functionality, your accessor strings will also be modified in place.
+When you request undoable functionality, your list of selectors will also be modified in place.
 This is because `redux-undo` modifies the structure of your store.
 Any code outside your reducer needs to look one level deeper to access the current state of the model.
-So if you have an accessor string for `todos`, it will be converted to `present.todos` for you.
+So if you have a selector string for `todos`, it will be converted to `present.todos` for you.
+(Or, if you're using a selector function, it will be composed with `state => state.present`.)
+This is all handled for you behind the scenes.

 The following example shows how to set up your model.
 The use of the actions and observables is left as an exercise for the reader.